-If you have questions about accommodating an individual girl, please reach out to your council.
+If you have questions about accommodating an individual girl, please reach out to info@gswestok.org or 405-528-4475.

-Please send questions to: info@gswestok.org

 As you think about where, when, and how often to meet with your group, consider the needs, resources, safety, and beliefs of all members and potential members.
 Include the special needs of any members who have disabilities or whose parents or caregivers have disabilities.
 But please, do not rely on visual cues to inform you of a disability; approximately 20 percent of the U.S. population has a disability-that's one in five people of every socioeconomic status, race, ethnicity, and religion.